Sh3lldon/FullBypass/README.md

 ![image](https://github.com/Sh3lldon/FullBypass/assets/78950174/3b81ccdf-b5c9-450d-93f1-b89996a94aee)

 As you can see we catch powershell FullLanguageMode reverse shell.
+To load some modules and won't lost FullLanguageMode use .DownloadString method and IEX